openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Thorlabs_v2/Readme.md

 * design is derived from the base-cube

 ## Parts
+Have a look in the [OPENSCAD folder](./OPENSCAD) to learn more about making UC2 cubes compatible with Thorlabs cage system!

 ### <img src="../IMAGES/P.png" height="40"> 3D printing parts
 * No support needed in all designs